Employer Policies & Guidelines

 We recommend that all employers, students, alumni, and vendors engaged in activities with the Columbia Engineering Graduate Career Placement review the Columbia Discrimination and Sexual Harassment Policy and Procedure.

-If a student or staff member engaged in an activity sponsored by Columbia Engineering Graduate Career Placement (including but not limited to job listings, workshops, panels, advising sessions, employer presentations, career fairs, interviews, mentoring, internships, off-campus recruiting, and employment) believes that the Discrimination and Sexual Harassment Policy and Procedure may have been violated, they are urged to contact the Office of Equal Opportunity and Affirmative Action, a member of the Columbia University Panel on Discrimination and Sexual Harassment, or the Executive Director of Graduate Career Placement.
+If a student or staff member engaged in an activity sponsored by Columbia Engineering Graduate Career Placement (including but not limited to job listings, workshops, panels, advising sessions, employer presentations, career fairs, interviews, mentoring, internships, off-campus recruiting, and employment) believes that the Discrimination and Sexual Harassment Policy and Procedure may have been violated, they are urged to contact the Office of Equal Opportunity and Affirmative Action, a member of the Columbia University Panel on Discrimination and Sexual Harassment, or the Graduate Career Placement team.
 If the conduct complained of involves a person or persons within the Columbia community, the actions provided for under the Discrimination and Sexual Harassment Policy and Procedure may apply.
 If the conduct complained of involves, in addition to a member of the Columbia community, a party or parties outside the Columbia community, the GCP team may conduct an inquiry.
 In the event we determine that the complained- of conduct occurred or the outside party chooses not to participate in the inquiry, we may act to sever the relationship between the GCP Team and/or Columbia University and the outside party or organization.